AviatrixSystems/Docs/HowTos/overlapping_network_solutions.rst

 ..
 Tip::

    VPC Spoke-1 is for illustration purpose.
 The destination network that overlaps with the on-prem site may be on on-prem network that connects with AWS TGW via DXGW or VPN.
+Similarly, the on-prem network could be a VPC/VNet in the cloud.

 |overlap_onprem_tgw|